-We use the mouse as a paradigm for investigating the developmental biology of female gonadogenesis and early embryogenesis.
-In particular, we study molecular mechanisms used by oocyte-specific maternal factors to promote folliculogenesis, ensure fertilization, and sustain cleavage-stage development.
-My research projects include the following:
+We use the mouse as a paradigm for investigating the developmental biology of gametogenesis and pre-implantation development.
+In particular, we investigate molecular mechanisms used by germ cell-specific factors to promote spermiogenesis in males and folliculogenesis in females to ensure fertilization and sustain pre-implantation development.
+Our research projects include:

 Male and female gametes undergo two reductive divisions during meiosis which results in haploid genomes.
 Round spermatids metamorphose into mature spermatozoa during spermiogenesis which is dependent on nuclear licensing factor(s) required for transcriptional elongation at pachytene piRNA loci.
 Investigations are underway to identify germline specific components of the elongation complex and better understand downstream targets essential for spermiogenesis and male fertility.
 At birth, the ovary contains its full complement of germ cells and asymmetric cell division during meiosis is a hallmark of female gametogenesis.
 We have identified a germ-cell specific transcription factor, FIGLA, required to establish primordial follicles and its ablation prevents follicle formation which causes germ cell depletion and female sterility.
 Identification of downstream targets of FIGLA should provide additional insights into the molecular basis of follicle formation and provide candidate genes for maternal effects that disrupt embryogenesis.